 Facilities and Materials at the Best Local Dentist

 At URBN Dental, we have invested heavily on the latest tools and equipment to provide the most advanced dental treatments and procedures.
 Our top priority is to ensure that your treatment is completely smooth and you experience no pain or discomfort.

 Our digital x-rays give the dentists an accurate insight of your oral health.
 Our modern intraoral cameras allow us to get a clear view of the insides of your mouth.
-And all of the materials we use, such as dental crowns, are produced by one of the finest labs in America — the Da Vinci Laboratories.
+And all of the materials we use, such as dental crowns, are produced by one of the finest labs in America — the High-end quality labs.

 In addition to the most advanced tools and equipment, we also place primacy on safety.
 As such, all of our materials and fillings are BPA-free and biocompatible.
 BPA is a harmful and toxic chemical that’s released from certain dental products.
 In trace amounts, it isn’t harmful.
 However, a few studies have suggested that they may have detrimental effects on young children.

 At URBN Dental, we take absolutely no risks with your health.
 As such, we individually examine all of our materials and dental products to ensure that they are completely BPA-free.

 ONE OF THE BEST DENTAL OFFICES IN HOUSTON